techn0mad/selcald/README.md

 ### Pseudocode

-    Calculate number of samples per block size (<= 50 mS) For each tone in the alphabet
-      Generate the template signal for cross-correlation
+    Clear the result buffer
+    Clear the tones
+    Set state to idle
+    Set the threshold to 50%
     While true
-      Clear signal table
-      set signal table row to 0
-      read audio samples for one block
+        Capture one block of audio (~100 mS)
-      apply windowing function to block
-      apply bandpass filter to block
+        Decimate it by 10
         For each tone in the alphabet
-        Convolve the input signal with the template for the tone If the cross-correlation reaches the detection threshold Then this letter in the alphabet has been detected add tones detected to signal table
-      if two tones detected
-        For remaining number of blocks
-          increment signal table row
-          read audio samples for one block
+            Cross correlate the audio with the tone
+            If the correlation is greater than the threshold Save the result in the buffer
+            Else
-          For each tone in the alphabet
+                Add the correlation to the threshold and average If there are > 800 mS of results in the buffer If the last result was silence (no tones) For each tone in the alphabet
-            Convolve the input signal with the template for the tone If the cross-correlation reaches the detection threshold Then this letter in the alphabet has been detected add tones detected to signal table
-        Read signal table and determine selcal code
+                    If there is a majority of results in the buffer Then the current tone is detected
+                If two tones are detected
+                    If the state is idle
+                        Set the state to two tones
+                        Save the two tones
+                    If the state is two tones
+                        Return the four tones
+                    Clear the result buffer
+                    Clear the tones
+                    Set the state to idle

 References
 ----------
 [1]: http://www.asri.aero/our-services/selcal/ "Aviation Spectrum Resources Inc. website, retrieved 3, Nov 2013"